LibbyRiley/tech-challenge/README.md

 ## Technologies Used

 The project uses Next.js, Typescript, Chakra UI, and Apollo Client to implement the user interface and handle GraphQL queries.

+## Bugs/challenges found and fixed:

+[x] Adding localStorage threw hydration errors, fixed with a useEffect after sleeping on it.
+[x] WelcomeModal was _sometimes_ opening on return to Homepage from information page.
+Fixed by removing wrapping conditional, and adding onClose to onClick of the modal's 'Go to information page' link.
+[x] Didnt have correct logged in rules, after adding name and leaving the job title blank, the app was still allowing access to edit and loggout button and the info page.
+Fixed by adding a loggedIn property to user